Noobgam/JMHBenchmarks/README.md

-jmh-gradle-example
+Dafuq is this
 ==================

-Sample project showcasing the JMH gradle plugin

-Clone this repository, then change directory and type:
+This is a project where I store benchmarks that I consider interesting.
+To run benchmarks enter the benchmark directory and follow the readme inside it.

+Most benchmarks are run by

 ```./gradlew jmh```